-As at 31 December 2018 years 2017 years
+As at 31 December 2019 years 2018 years

-Core portfolio 2.0 1.8
+Core portfolio 1.9 2.0

-Surplus portfolio 2.6 3.0
+Surplus portfolio 3.2 2.6

-In addition to duration management, the Company uses Value at Risk on a monthly basis to measure potential losses in the estimated fair values of its cash and invested assets and to understand and monitor risk.
+In addition to duration management, the Company uses Value at Risk ("VaR") on a monthly basis to measure potential losses in the estimated fair values of its cash and invested assets and to understand and monitor risk.
 The VaR calculation is performed using variance/covariance risk modelling to capture the cash flows and embedded optionality of the portfolio.
 Securities are valued individually using standard market pricing models.
 These security valuations serve as the input to many risk analytics, including full valuation risk analyses, as well as parametric methods that rely on option adjusted risk sensitivities to approximate the risk and return profiles of the portfolio.

 The principal VaR measure that is produced is an annual VaR at the 99th percentile confidence level.
-Under normal conditions, the portfolio is not expected to lose more than the VaR metric listed in the table below, 99 per cent of the time over a one year time horizon.
+Under normal conditions, the portfolio is not expected to lose more than the VaR metric listed in the table below, 99% of the time over a one year time horizon.